MorpheusArch/LinDiag/README.md

 # data_rec.sh

-data_rec.sh is a whiptail BASH shell script that provides a GUI to the user for using ddrescue to recover data on HDD either through HDD failure or accidental deletion.
+data_rec.sh is a whiptail BASH shell script that provides a GUI to the user for using ddrescue that allows them to recover data on a HDD / SSD either through device failure or accidental deletion.

 ![alt text](https://i.imgur.com/3UGRlnd.png)